 We wish the very best, stay in love, stay calm, stay positive and most importantly stay healthy and safe.

 Take advantage of Zazzle's offer during this Covid 19 times!

 Zazzle is offering all invites and announcements you buy by April 30th 2020 , if your event changes they will reprint your new cards for free!

-We are an online boutique design studio that specializes in special events stationery and custom gifts with personalized templates so you can add your own style to your event.
-Once template is filled, and approved by you, order your prints and receive them in the convenience of your home.
-We distribute all our products to 16 counties in partnership with Zazzle, world's leading print on demand company, with top high quality materials and papers with 100% satisfaction guarantied and premium shipping service.
+Online boutique, design studio that specializes in special events stationery and custom gifts designed with personalized templates so you can add your own information and even personalize further with your own style.
+Once template is filled, and approved by you, then in one easy step, you can order your prints if you choose to and receive them in the convenience of your home.
+We distribute all our products to 16 counties in partnership with Zazzle, world's leading print on demand company, with top high quality materials and papers, with 100% satisfaction guarantied and premium shipping service.